 - For skin that is particularly inflamed, your doctor may prescribe an antifungal cream combined with a mild steroid cream.
 This would normally be used for no more than seven days.
 You may need to continue with an antifungal cream alone for a time afterwards.
 The steroid reduces inflammation and may ease itch and redness quickly.
 However, the steroid does not kill the fungus and so a steroid cream alone should not be used.

-This photo below (top left) shows the typical appearance of fungal groin infection (tinea cruris) and shows how it is treated with terbinafine cream until it is almost gone (bottom right):
+Photographs showing the typical appearance of fungal groin infection (tinea cruris) and showing how it is treated with an antifungal cream until it is almost gone are available in our Further Reading and References section, below.

 Preventing recurring fungal groin infection